-- Be scalable and fast enough to support the real-time (5 minute) security constrained economic dispatch of a Northeast Regionregion made up of PJM, NY, and NENYISO, NEISO, Maritime, and IMO (Approximately 15000 LF busses).
-150000 busses) - Insure that there is sufficient capacity available to meet load and reserve requirements including locational requirements - Perform a security constrained dispatch whose objective function continues to be minimization of production cost. - Incorporate the following functionality: - a) real-time ancillary service scheduling and management - b) GT scheduling. - c) Hourly real-time bidding. - d) Hourly transaction scheduling - Create a financially based scheduling process that is consistent with real time prices. - Support a full two part (conduct and impact) real-time mitigation. - Accommodate expanded demand response mechanisms including the future support of real-time dispatchable load - Ability to handle 2 settlements (Day ahead and Real-time) for ancillary services (reserve and regulation) - Ability to handle 1⁄2 hour external transaction scheduling - Include the optimization of PARs and other controllable lines, if not initially at least in later deployment.
+- Be scalable and fast enough to support the real-time (5 minute) security constrained economic dispatch of a Northeast Region made up of PJM, NY, and NENYISO, NEISO, Maritime, and IMO (Approximately 15000 LF busses).
+150000 busses). - Insure that there is sufficient capacity available to meet load and reserve requirements including locational requirements - Perform a security constrained dispatch whose objective function continues to be minimization of production cost-. - Incorporate the following functionality: - a) real-time ancillary service scheduling and management - b) GT scheduling. - c) Hourly real-time bidding. - d) Hourly transaction scheduling scheduling - Create a financially based scheduling process that is consistent with real time prices- - Support a full two part (conduct and impact) real-time mitigation. - Accommodate expanded demand response mechanisms including the future support of real-time dispatchable load-load - Ability to handle 2 settlements (Day ahead and Real-time) for ancillary services (reserve and regulation) - Ability to handle 1⁄4 hour external transaction scheduling - Ability to control real and reactive devices